Special Operations Center "East" (Ukraine): Losses

-As of July 22, 2025, the unit lost 96 servicemen.
+As of 22 July 2025, the unit had lost 96 servicemen.

 Traditions

 By Decree of the President of Ukraine dated 22 August 2018 No. 232/2018, the regiment was given the honorary name "in the name of Prince Svyatoslav the Brave."

 On 6 December 2019, during the celebrations on the occasion of the Day of the Armed Forces of Ukraine, the regimental battle song: "Song of the Brave" was presented to soldiers and guests at the regimental square.
 Its author is Svyatoslav Boyko, the leader of the band "Shirokyi Lan."
 He created the text of the work together with the servicemen of the regiment.
 "Song of the Brave" was played to the accompaniment of the regimental orchestra.

 Ceremonies

 In August 2020, a symbolic harvest took place on the territory of the regiment.
 The wheat planted in the spring on the symbolic field of memory was collected with the help of sickles, part of it was threshed, and part of it was tied into bundles.
 Participants of the event were volunteers, military personnel and relatives of the victims.
 The same action took place in 2021.